 A physicist with a PhD in diagnostics, John has been involved with coordinating committee meetings for ITER since joining the project in June 2003.
 At the time, ITER was in the transitional phase between Engineering Design Activities and the siting of the project, and the ratification of the ITER Agreement that formally created the ITER Organization was still four years away.

-John ran the monthly Technical Coordination Meeting and the early Home Team-Participant Team meetings (later to become the IO-DA meetings).
+John ran the monthly Technical Coordination Meeting and the early Home Team-Participant Team meetings (later to become the ITER Organization-Domestic Agency meetings).
 "We sorely needed a tool to track meeting schedules, make agendas and minutes available, organize documents, and keep abreast of the status of design changes," says John.
-"I created a website for all ITER collaborators worldwide - the first ITER Technical Web - and I used to update the pages every night after work."
+"I created a website for all ITER collaborators worldwide—the first ITER technical web—and I used to update the pages every night after work."
 That original HTML tool was later migrated to the ITER Sharepoint platform, and John remains a major contributor today.

 He moved toward the operational side of tokamak devices after joining the Joint European Torus in 1984.
 "In hindsight, I guess I can say that the technical side of plasma physics attracted me more than the theoretical side," remarks John.
 He was part of the Engineer-in-Charge team at the JET facility for 12 years, and Deputy Director ("Adjoint") of Operations at Tore Supra for three years before joining ITER.